RedDoorAnalytics/stdmest/NOTES.md

 * Error checks could be standardised between `stdmest` and `stdmestm`, e.g., with a call to a certain ad-hoc function.
   This needs a separate .ado file.
 * Modifying the view on `xbb` is risky (e.g., in 	`xbb = xbb :+ reat`).
-* The main loop can be done in Mata, for (1) efficiency and (2) to avoid incurring in issues due to the large number of columns to be added to the dataset.

 * Call Stata from Mata:
   - `_stata("predict, xb")`, `help mata stata`